 It has been a while since my last bout of the flu, but this latest version did knock me for quite a loop.
-I don’t regularly take sick leave (part of my spartan/protestant upbringing, that if you book off sick, you are showing weakness),but I took 2 days this week, which is more than I had used in the past 2 years.
-Whoever gave me this illness will hopefully get their come upance.
+I don’t regularly take sick leave (part of my spartan/protestant upbringing, that if you book off sick, you are showing weakness),but I took 2 days this week, which is more than I had used in the past two years.
+Whoever gave me this illness will hopefully get their come upon.

-The Bank of Canada kept it’s key overnight rate at 3/4% on Wednesday, which is no great surprise, but it does make you wonder when the economy can be set free of the over stimulation that has kept it going since 2008?
-This is the summing up paragraph from the monthly statement on setting interest rates:
+The Bank of Canada kept it’s key overnight rate at 3/4% on Wednesday, which is no great surprise, but it does make you wonder when the economy can be set free of the overstimulation that has kept it going since 2008?
+This is the summing-up paragraph from the monthly statement on setting interest rates:

 Financial conditions in Canada have eased materially since January, in response to the Bank’s recent monetary policy action and to global financial developments.
 This easing is reflected across the yield curve and in a wide range of asset prices, including the Canadian dollar.
 These conditions will mitigate the negative effects of the oil price shock, further boosting growth through stronger non-energy exports and investment.

-So lower oil prices are hurting things, but the lower dollar may be stimulating other parts of the economy, maybe ludicrously low-interest rates are the new normal?
+So lower oil prices are hurting things, but the lower dollar may be stimulating other parts of the economy.
+Maybe ludicrously low-interest rates are the new normal?

 My Writings for Week Ending March 6th

-- Lower prices in January, now pull the other leg, is my common complaint that the yo-yo’ing prices of gasoline is confusing the inflation numbers, and hiding the steady increase in food prices over the past year or so.
+- Lower prices in January, now pull the other leg, is my typical complaint that the yo-yo’ing prices of gasoline is confusing the inflation numbers, and hiding the steady increase in food prices over the past year or so.

-- I might have been having a fever delirium moment when I finished off the Debt Control Idea, but the comment about the return to Debtors Prison was an interesting point of view as well.
+- I might have been having a fever delirium moment when I finished off the Debt Control Idea, but the comment about the return to Debtors Prison was an exciting point of view as well.

 This Week’s Finest Financial